Millicent2000/Customer-Purchase-Behavior-Analysis/README.md

 - What factors influence purchasing decisions
 - How to effectively target high value segments

-This project aims to bridge that gap by transforming raw sales data into meaningful insights that inform strategic decision-making.
+This project aims to bridge that gap by transforming raw sales data into meaningful insights that inform strategic decision making.

 ---